After 27 years in Melbourne, Australia, Kim Tairi was drawn home.

 “In terms of our place in the community, it’s really important that we offer a great student experience to ensure that the library is a welcoming and engaging place.

-“We’ve got great floor staff – our people are friendly.
+“Our people are friendly.
 We have quite an involved recruitment process to get the right sort of people and we’re careful about who we put in those roles.
 It’s about openness.
 We’re here to support students’ journeys, just like the academics are.”

 The future of libraries, Kim says, is about co-locating different services within an exciting, dynamic environment.
+We aim to provide exceptional learning experiences to people who use the library.